AI-generated

 Facts

-• Newton Cantwell and his sons, Jesse and Russell, all Jehovah's Witnesses claiming to be ordained ministers, were arrested in New Haven, Connecticut.
+• Newton Cantwell and his sons, Jesse and Russell, were ordained ministers of Jehovah's Witnesses.

-• They were going house-to-house on Cassius Street, a predominantly Roman Catholic neighborhood, equipped with religious books, pamphlets, a portable phonograph, and records.
+• They went door-to-door on Cassius Street in New Haven, a predominantly Catholic neighborhood, carrying religious books, pamphlets, a portable phonograph, and records.

-• One record, describing a book titled "Enemies," contained an attack on the Catholic religion.
+• One record, describing a book titled "Enemies," contained a verbal attack on the Catholic religion.

 Arguments of the Petitioners